Addiction Counselling therapy can look at any form of behaviour that may be causing you concern.

 Am I addicted, do I have a addiction problem?

 This is often a question that is asked by a client in their first counselling session, but the only person who really knows if you have a problem with your behaviour, is you.
-Further down this page you will find some questions you can ask yourself to help you decide if your behaviour is showing signs of addiction.

 How does addiction counselling help?